 Application, guidelines & deadlines

 One of the ways the Strong Neighbourhoods program supports neighbours in connecting to each other is through the Neighbourhood Events program.
 This program is for residents of Kelowna who want to host a get-together with their neighbours and would like a little help along the way.
-The following resources will be provided to successful applicants:

 Any resident of Kelowna interested in hosting a neighbourhood event.
 Event planning experience is not required.